 - Some cheeses

 We just talked about probiotics.
-Now we’re talking about prebiotics.
+Now we are going to talk about prebiotics.

-What’s the difference?
-Prebiotics are a type of fiber that nourishes your gut bacteria (probiotics).
+Prebiotics are fiber that nourishes your gut bacteria (probiotics).
 In other words, prebiotics are what the microorganisms in your gut feed on.
-Without prebiotics, the good bacteria in your gut can’t flourish.
+Without prebiotics, the good bacteria in your gut can not flourish.
+REF#1805

-Gaia Herbs Microbiome Food is a plant-based prebiotic powder for digestive health made with beneficial herbs, including Larch, Acacia, Acerola, Fenugreek, Cinnamon, and Ginger.* With no added fillers, flavors, or sweeteners, you can feel good about what you’re putting in your body.
+With no added fillers, flavors, or sweeteners, you can feel good about what you are putting in your body.

 Support a Calm Stomach*

-Turn to Gaia Herbs GI Feel Good, a delicious tonic to help support a calm stomach and healthy GI tract.*
+Turn to Gaia Herbs’ Microbiome Cleanse to help support a healthy GI tract.

 Discover Daily Immune Support*

-Now that we’ve talked about four ways to maintain a healthy immune system after taking antibiotics, we want to leave you with some natural options for immune support.*
+Now that we’ve talked about four ways to maintain a healthy immune system and improve your overall health after taking antibiotics, we want to leave you with some natural options for immune support.*

 Everyday Immune Mushrooms & Herbs

-Adults should take one capsule twice a day and continue to use long term for the best results.*
+Adults should take one capsule twice a day and continue to use it long-term for the best results.*

 Immune Mushroom Blend

-For more year-round immune support from mushrooms, turn to our Immune Mushroom Blend, a mix of five potent immune mushrooms—Reishi, Cordyceps, Turkey Tail, Shiitake, and Chaga.
-The mushrooms are 100% organically grown and sustainably sourced.
+The mushrooms are organically grown and sustainably sourced.
 At 5x strength, you only need one capsule per day.*